Home » Rome » Villa d’Este in Tivoli

 The gardens are best known for their amazing fountain system, which includes 398 spouts, 64 waterfalls, 220 basins, and 364 water jets.

-The network of canals, cascades and channels linking all fountain systems is a remarkable feat of engineering for the sixteenth century.
+The network of canals, cascades, and channels linking all fountain systems was a remarkable feat of engineering in the sixteenth century.

 Back to top